 1. Math Videos Must Be Accurate

-It probably comes as no surprise, but when looking for math videos to supplement your middle or high school classroom instruction, accuracy is the name of the game.
+It probably comes as no surprise, but when looking for math videos to supplement your middle school or high school classroom instruction, accuracy is the name of the game.

 Using math videos that accurately present concepts is like having a reliable GPS in your car.
 You wouldn't want to send your students down the wrong path, would you?
 That's why it's crucial to choose videos that show the correct steps, explain concepts accurately, and arrive at the right answers.